devongovett/color-transform/README.md

 If you pipe another pixel-stream into `color-transform`, the source color space is optional in the constructor since it will be learned from the source stream.

+You don't need to worry about writing to the stream in whole pixel chunks.
+The ColorTransform stream will automatically buffer if there is a chunk boundary in the middle of a pixel.

 ```javascript
 // create a stream that converts from cmyk to rgb
 var s = new ColorTransform('cmyk', 'rgb');